Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 You can also track Insights independently, collect more feedback, think and only then decide whether it worth to be implemented.

-🦐 Fibery has no Portal to collect feedback, so Productboard is stronger here.
+🦐 Fibery has no Portal to collect feedback.
+It is possible to create Public Roadmaps, but Productboard is stronger here anyway.

 Ideation is very important for product development.
 Usually, it’s handled via Documents and Whiteboards.
 For example, you use Google Docs and Miro.
 In the ideal world, you store ideas, brainstorming sessions, and feature specs in a single place.
 It’s great to have the whole product vision connected to plans and features.

 🦐 Unfortunately in Productboard this area is very limited.
-You even can’t insert images into feature description!
+Documents are pretty poor and unpleasant to use.

 💪 Fibery focuses on ideation deeply.
 You can create collaborative feature specifications and collaborative Whiteboards.
 Editing capabilities are quite powerful, you can comment inline, insert whiteboards, and links to other entities into specifications.

 Fibery has powerful collaborative Whiteboards as well.
 You can create Whiteboards inside Features or Ideas to brainstorm things and make everything more visual.
 Usually, you use a separate tool for that, but having everything in a single place is just so much more enjoyable!

 Bring your user feedback, ideation, and product strategy into a connected Fibery workspace.